AndrisP11/Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.

+## Goal

+Create Front-End webpage that uses custom elements that are styled in css.
+User and Users pages use API from 'https://jsonplaceholder.typicode.com/users'.
+Project contains Login, Task Planner, Registration, All fetched Users, User pages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.